 On a quarterly basis a comprehensive schedule of exposures against lending limits for both residential and commercial mortgages is considered by the ERMC and reported to the BRC and Board.
-The results of credit risk review work by the Risk function is reported to the BRC.
+The results of quarterly commercial, residential and Borderway Finance credit risk review work by Risk is reported to the EMRC and BRC.